-I’ve blogged in the past about some of the traditionally made, fermented sodas I make in my home.
+I’ve blogged in the past about the traditionally made, fermented, homemade soda I make in my home.
 Such drinks like kombucha, kvass, and homemade root beer are loaded with probiotics, are delicious to drink, and greatly assist digestion and nutrient absorption when sipped with meals.

-The second thing you will need is some sort of chilled seltzer water.
+The second thing you will need to make five minute homemade soda is some sort of chilled seltzer water.
 Seltzer water from a natural source such as Perrier or Pellagrino is best, but plain seltzers made with carbonated and purified water are fine too.
 Try to buy your seltzer in glass bottles if possible.

 Once you have seltzer and real stevia on hand, pour some chilled seltzer into a glass and add either a spritz of fresh juice or a few drops of pure orange or lemon-lime extract.

 Flavorganics has a nice line of natural flavor extractives.
 Another option would be to buy a naturally flavored seltzer like Syfo cherry and then add a few drops of kola nut extract to make a natural cola flavor.
-Finish off with a few drops of stevia, stir, taste, and add more flavor if desired.
-You now have a mildly flavored cherry cola soda that will quench your kids’ thirst for a treat!
+Finish off your homemade soda with a few drops of stevia, stir, taste, and add more flavor if desired.
+You now have a mildly flavored, cherry cola homemade soda that will quench your kids’ thirst for a treat!

 Sarah, The Healthy Home Economist